 Collective Enfranchisement: Costing

-The most difficult elements of the process of collective enfranchisement is working out what the leaseholders should pay and how the freeholder is compensated for his loss.
-Another question is where is the funding going to come from when not all of the qualifying leaseholders wish to take part in the process and others are simply not invited?
+The most difficult elements of the process of collective enfranchisement is working out what the leaseholders should pay and how the freeholder is to be compensated for his loss of ground rent.

 Reversion – Vacant Possession